Court-martial of Susan Schnall: Enlistment and experiences

 Susan Schnall (née Susan Marina LeVine) was born on March 9, 1943, in Quantico, Virginia, to Harold and Anne LeVine.
-Her father, a First Lieutenant in the U.S. Marine Corps, was killed during the U.S. invasion of Guam in 1944 when she was 14 months old.
+Her father, a first lieutenant in the U.S. Marine Corps, was killed during the Battle of Guam in 1944 when she was 14 months old.
 She attended Stanford University’s five-year nursing program and signed up to be a Navy nurse when the military promised to pay her last two years of education.
 Even at that point she “was against all war, all violence” and explained this to the military recruiter.
 But she did want “to alleviate suffering by caring for wounded troops” and was convinced to proceed when the recruiter said nurses take care of all human beings, “whether they’re the enemy or not.”
 While at Stanford in 1967, she met and married Peter Schnall who was in medical school.

 In the Navy she was assigned to the Oakland Naval Hospital where her work brought her face to face with the horrors of the war.
 “I can still remember the nighttime screams of pain and fear” she recalled years later.
 More, she felt the whole purpose of military medicine “is to take wounded guys out of the battlefield and put them back in again as quickly as possible.”
 This put her in a difficult position because the military is known for its strict discipline and harsh punishments for disobedience.
 But Schnall told Redbook magazine, which ran a long story on her in November 1969, that by the summer of 1968 she had “lost her fear of the military”.
 “It simply vanished — I don’t know why”.
 At that point she felt she had real freedom and she could take full responsibility for her actions.